Juru: Legal Brazilian Large Language Model from Reputable Sources: Evaluation

-For evaluating the Juru model, we utilized questions from two Bar Association Exams (OAB) of $2023$ and the National Student Performance Exam (ENADE) of $2022$.
-The OAB exam is obligatory for all law graduates aspiring to practice law in Brazil.
+For evaluating the Juru model, we used questions from six Bar Association Exams (OAB) of $2024$ and $2023$, and two National Judiciary Exams (ENAM) of $2024$.
+The OAB exam is mandatory for all law graduates aspiring to practice law in Brazil.
 It comprises two phases; the initial phase encompasses $80$ multiple-choice questions, while the second phase consists of $4$ essay questions and the creation of a procedural document.
-ENADE aims to assess the performance of undergraduate students in the subjects outlined for their respective courses.
-This exam includes $35$ multiple-choice questions, and $5$ essay questions.

-The evaluation of law knowledge was conducted with a single example for few-shot learning, using accuracy as the evaluation metric.
-We included only multiple-choice questions from the $2023$ OAB exams and the ENADE in law, comprising a total set of $195$ questions, as illustrated in Table \ref{tb:legal_evaluation}.
+ENAM was introduced in 2023 to unify the selection process for entry into the Brazilian judiciary.
+As of its implementation, only candidates who have passed the ENAM within the last two years are eligible to apply for judicial positions in Brazil.
+This exam includes a single phase with $80$ multiple-choice questions.
+We included only multiple-choice questions from the $2023$ and $2024$ OAB, and $2024$ ENAM exams, comprising a total set of $638$ questions, as illustrated in Table \ref{tb:legal_evaluation}.